clach04/8bitdo_manual/README.md

 Enter Bluetooth pairing mode by pressing SELECT for 3 seconds.

-To restore to factory settings hold down the START button for 8 seconds.
+To restore to factory settings (or force power off) hold down the START button for 8 seconds.

 #### Android (D-Input, default mode)